Alisa Stamps, MSS, LCSW

 "Why not wake up this morning?"

 Often, people find themselves at a crossroads in their lives and are in need of an unbiased person to help them walk through and move forward.
-I specialize in working with individuals who are adult children of narcissists, and who may be struggling with identity and body image issues.
-Additionally, I also specialize treating eating disorders, anxiety, and complex trauma
+I specialize in working with individuals who are adult children of narcissists, and who may be struggling with disordered eating and body image issues.
+Additionally, I also offer treatment for anxiety,

 I envision the therapeutic relationship to be that place of authenticity, spontaneity, and of course, healing.
 I enjoy working with individuals who are active, engaged, energetic, and are willing to take risks in service of self-exploration.